 The findings from research on leadership raise the suspicion that there is no one-size-fits-all approach to leadership.
 Different situations and tasks call for different approaches to leadership.
 With this knowledge as an insight, we define leadership as a task that is solved by the leader and followers together.
 (Alznauer, M., 2016).

-How leaders solve this task therefore also has something to do with their motivation, why they accepted responsibility for this task in the first place.
-Insofar as this decision was self-determined, the orientation can be traced back to three distinct human needs (Deci et al., 2017), which are aligned with the three dimensions of identity, intention and integration.
+Therefore, how leaders solve theirs tasks, has also something to do with their motivation, why they accepted responsibility for this task in the first place.
+Insofar as this decision was self-determined, the orientation can be traced back to three distinct human needs (Deci et al., 2017), which are aligned with the three dimensions of identity, intention and inclusion.
 These shape the behaviour of leaders.
 Leaders differ in the strengths and preferences within these dimensions.

 In 2020, we began developing the test.
 First, we researched leadership styles, conceptualised a model, and then created questions to make that model measurable.